 Today Alexander Paley resides in New York and Paris.
 He performs extensively in North America and Europe with his wife, Pei-Wen Chen, sharing his musical genius.

 Alexander Paley recorded all 4 Mephisto walzes and other Franz Liszt's pieces, the complete solo piano works of Balakirev for ESS.A.Y. and works by Scriabin and Weber for Naxos.
 His recording of Anton Rubinstein's Piano Concertos Nos.2 and 4 with the Russian State Orchestra is available on the Russian Disc label.
-He has recently completed a series of recordings for Acte Sud including the world premier recording of the Sgambati Piano Concerto with the Montpellier Philharmonic Orchestra, sonatas for 'cello and piano by Chopin and Rachmaninov, and solo works including F. Liszt's transcription of the L.v.
+He has recently completed a series of recordings for Acte Sud including the world premier recording of the Sgambati Piano Concerto with the Montpellier Philharmonic Orchestra, sonatas for 'cello and piano by Frédéric Chopin and S. Rachmaninov, and solo works including F. Liszt's transcription of the L.v.
 Beethoven Septet.
 In 2004, he recorded a CD with the Philharmonic Orchestra of Strasbourg.
 He has also recorded for National Public Radio, USA, Radio France and Melodiya, Moscow.